phpro/grumphp/doc/tasks/gherkin.md

 *Default: 'features'*

 This option will specify the location of your Gherkin feature files.
-By default the Behat prefered `features` folder is chosen.
+By default the Behat preferred `features` folder is chosen.

 **align**